fishingline/reel/README.md

 Reel doesn't do any of that.
 It offers a much simpler way to think about managing your fish shell plugins.
 The power of Reel is that:
-- Reel is simple to understand
+- Reel has a readable, easy to understand codebase
+- Reel doesn't clutter your `~/.config/fish`
 - Reel is lightning fast at loading your plugins
+- Reel lets you easily share your plugin configuration across systems
 - Reel doesn't abstract you too far from its `git` underpinnings
-- Reel allows you to load plugins from providers other than GitHub
+- Reel allows you to load all sorts of fish plugins:
+  - Plugins from providers other than GitHub (BitBucket, GitLab, etc)
+  - Plugins from a specified git branch, not just 'main'
-- Reel even alows you to use local directories as plugins
+  - Plugins from local directories
+  - Plugins you install manually without using Reel
+  - Plugins that use git submodules
+  - Plugins that use 'install', 'update', or 'uninstall' events
+  - Plugins you are developing yourself

 Fish "Plugins" are simply directories that mimic the structure of `~/.config/fish`.
-Reel works by treating any subdirectory you add to `~.config/fish/plugins` like it is part of your fish functions, completions, or conf.d directories.
-It does this simply by using fish's built-in `$fish_function_path` and `$fish_complete_path` variables to tell fish where to find a plugin's key files.
+Reel works by treating any subdirectory you add to `~.config/fish/plugins` like it is part of your fish config's `functions`, `completions`, or `conf.d` directories.
+It does this simply by using fish's built-in `$fish_function_path` and `$fish_complete_path` variables to tell fish where to find your plugin's key files.

 You can use Reel to manage all your plugins, or you can do some yourself via `git` commands or symlinks.
 As long as the directories are in `~.config/fish/plugins`, reel